 - GND - power and data ground

-- BCLK - the bit clock, also known as the data clock or just 'clock' - comes from the I2S master to tell the microphone its time to transmit data.
+- BCLK - the bit clock, also known as the data clock or just 'clock' - comes from the I2S main to tell the microphone its time to transmit data.
 This should run at 2-4 MHz but we've found you can often run it a little slower and it'll work fine

 - DOUT - the data output from the mic!